uwdata/mosaic/README.md

 Mosaic is an extensible architecture for linking data visualizations, tables, input widgets, and other data-driven components, leveraging a backing database for scalable processing of both static and interactive views.
 With Mosaic, you can visualize and explore millions and even billions of data points at interactive rates.

 The key idea is to have interface components "publish" their data needs as declarative queries that can be managed, optimized, and cross-filtered by a coordinator that proxies access to a database such as [DuckDB](https://duckdb.org/).
+Learn more about Mosaic in the [documentation](https://uwdata.github.io/mosaic/).

 This repository contains a set of related packages: